All Episodes

 Germany and Austria on Tuesday called for a special European summit on the migrant crisis in a phone call with EU President Donald Tusk.

-This, according to Angela Merkel, a Chancellor of Germany.
+This, according to Angela Merkel, a chancellor of Germany.

-She said this is a problem for the entire European Union, and therefore we argued for a special summit to be held next week.
+She said, this is a problem for the entire European Union, and therefore we argued for a special summit to be held next week.

 Donald Tusk will look into that.

-Striking back at critics of her refugee friendly policy in recent weeks, Merkel added, if we must now begin to excuse ourselves for showing a friendly face in time of need, then this isn't my country.
+Striking back at critics of her refugee-friendly policy in recent weeks, Merkel added, if we must now begin to excuse ourselves for showing a friendly face in time of need, then this isn't my country.

-For whatever reason, whatever her motivation, labor force, birth rate below replacement levels.
+So the same thing's happening for whatever reason, whatever her motivation, labor force, birth rate below replacement levels, she's welcoming all these people in.

 And some people are having a lot of trouble with this, particularly Germans.

-You know, we were led to believe the whole country of Germany supported Angela Merkel, and it took two or three days for their finding to be some news stories.
+You know, we were led to believe the whole country in Germany supported Angela Merkel.

-Hey, wait a minute, the German people do not support what she's doing.
+The German people do not support what she's doing.

 They don't want this invasion, and they know full well what it is.